9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/VI. Course 3 glossary.md

 - **[[Open systems interconnection (OSI) model]]:** A standardized concept that describes the seven layers computers use to communicate and send data over the network.
 - **[[On-path attack]]:** An attack where a malicious actor places themselves in the middle of an authorized connection and intercepts or alters the data in transit.

-Certainly!
-Here are the important terms from your text:

 P
 - **[[Packet sniffing]]:** The practice of capturing and inspecting data packets across a network.
 - **[[Passive packet sniffing]]:** A type of attack where a malicious actor connects to a network hub and looks at all traffic on the network.